-Try it yourself!
-Don't be shy!
+Try it yourself.
+Don't be shy.

-The second command produces a plot, called a "pairs plot" or a "scatterplot matrix."
+The second command in Figure 1 produces a plot, called a "pairs plot" or a "scatterplot matrix."
 We can talk more about this later, but for the moment I'm satisfied if you just follow the directions and make sure you get the same plot as I did, reproduced in Figure 2.